linux-kdevops/kdevops-history/README.md

 going, and running with the correct set of parameters for a specific distribution / stable kernels.

-oscheck relies on vagrant (soon terraform) and ansible to get you going with a virtualization environment easily.
+oscheck relies on vagrant, terraform and ansible to get you going with whatever your virtualization / bare metal / cloud provisioning environment easily.

+The vagrant / terraform stuff still needs more documentation to be written for it.
+For now only developers willing to contribute in this area are encouraged to go and use it.
+If you are one of those rely on the git commit logs for at laest some form of initial crude documentation.
+Hopefully we can get maintainers for different providers eventually.

 # oscheck's primary objective: track a baseline for XFS on latest Linux and Linux stable kernels